Festival Chair, Philip Gwynne Jones

-Festival Secretary, GB Williams
+Festival Organiser, GB Williams

 GB Williams specialises in complex, fast-paced crime novels.